Hit and Run (NCIS): Plot

 The team investigates a car crash where a Marine and a woman are found dead.
 They initially believe it is a murder-suicide, due to both victims coming from feuding families.
 However, Abby reveals that both victims were already dead before the car crashed, meaning a third suspect is responsible.
 Unfortunately, the case reminds Abby of her first "case" as a young girl, where she tracked down another girl, Ricki, to return her teddy bear.
 However, Ricki cannot take back the bear since it came from her grandfather, with whom her father has cut off all ties.
 Abby then tracks down the grandfather, but he is unwilling to confront Ricki's father.
 Remembering her failure to reunite Ricki's family causes Abby to fall into a depression, and she calls in sick for the first time in her career.
 Meanwhile, the team manages to figure out that the victims were in fact trying to get married, but lost their money to a Ponzi scheme set up by the Marine's cousin.
 When confronted, the cousin murdered both of them to keep them quiet.
 Gibbs then meets Abby and encourages her by telling her actions can do good, even if she isn't aware of it.
-Abby then remembers the final part of her first case, where she gives Ricki her rabbit instead of the bear, with Abby's brother pointing out that Ricki will remember that simple act of kindness forever.
-In the present, Gibbs gives Abby the fortune she had given him after their first case together, which reads "Today's new friend is tomorrow's family".
+Abby then remembers the final part of her first case, where she gives Ricki her own stuffed rabbit instead of the bear, with Abby's brother pointing out that Ricki will remember that simple act of kindness forever.
+In the present, Gibbs gives back to Abby the cookie fortune she had given him after their first case together, which reads "Today's new friend is tomorrow's family".